eo33/ecommerce-app/README.md

 - 2 Dec 2024 - Tested the OAS docs in GitBook (powered by Scalar).
 There was an error in the `multipart/form-data`, but it's a Scalar issue.
 Modified some of the OAS docs as well to improve clarity.
 - 3 Dec 2024 - Started working on the secondary content, including Postman collection and the _Start here_ pages.
 Modified Postman collection and removed security tokens so that it can be run publicly.
 - 4 Dec 2024 - Continue working on the secondary content.
 Worked on the Introduction, Get started, authentication.
+- 5 Dec 2024 - Continue working on the secondary content.
+Worked on making a request, examples, functionalities, glossary.

 ## Reference